CowZix/website/content/recipes/tart.md

 # Tarts

 I started making tarts after being inspired by the YouTube channel [Chocolate Cocoa](https://www.youtube.com/@chocolate_cacao).
 So far I've tried 2 different fillings, the original chocolate ganashe and lemon curd.
-I personally like the choclate filling more but the lemon curd is just as good!
+I personally like the chocolate filling more but the lemon curd is just as good!

 [Link to original recipe](https://www.youtube.com/watch?app=desktop&v=7TcCIcE1hr8&t=7s)